massdriver-cloud/docs/docs/platform/01-dns-zones.md

 sidebar_label: DNS Zones
 ---

 DNS Zones can be created in or imported from AWS, Azure, and GCP.
-Connecting a DNS Zone in Massdriver allows our [DNS Widget](/bundles/custom-widgets-and-fields#dns-zones) to create a rich dropdown for selecting zones, and can be used by Kubernetes clusters to automatically register DNS domains and TLS Certifacts (using Let's Encrypt).
+Connecting a DNS Zone in Massdriver allows our [DNS Widget](/bundles/custom-widgets-and-fields#dns-zones) to create a rich dropdown for selecting zones, and can be used by Kubernetes clusters, serverless applications, and managed databases to automatically register DNS domains and TLS Certifacts (using Let's Encrypt).

 To create a DNS Zone or connect an existing zone: